Cadac is aware that the only way for us to meet the major challenges of the future is through smart technologies

 Wilo is one of the largest developers and producers of water pump systems in the world with over 7,400 employees, 16 production locations and branches in 60 countries.
-The company has major ambitions, wants to digitise extensively and has therefore contracted the Cadac Group.
-"As Cadac is also aware that the only way for us to meet the major challenges of the future is by using smart technology."Read more
+The company has major ambitions, having contracted Cadac Group aiming to digitalise extensively.
+"Cadac is also aware that the only way for us to meet the major challenges of the future is through smart technologies."
 In the almost 150 years of its existence, Wilo (founded in Dortmund, Germany) has developed from a modest copper and brass goods manufacturer into a company with an annual turnover of around 1.4 billion euros through the sale and service of water pumps.

-"And that is not all," corrects Ralph Huysers, as the business developer responsible for a large part of Wilo's European market, including the Netherlands, "we are actually involved in everything to do with water displacement.
-Pump systems for heaters and air conditioners, complete drinking water systems, firewater installations in public buildings, storage and processing of waste water, use of rainwater, etc. We have thousands of different products focused on clean and waste water transport.
+"And that is not all," corrects Ralph Huysers, as the business developer responsible for a large part of Wilo's European market, including the Netherlands, "we are actually involved in everything regarding water displacement: pump systems for heaters and air conditioners, complete drinking water systems, firewater installations in public buildings, storage and processing of waste water, use of rainwater, etc. We have thousands of different products focused on clean and waste water transport.
 I do not need to explain to anyone the importance of this sector.
 The management of transporting water to the desired place is one of the greatest challenges for humanity.
 Especially in current times when the climate is changing, the world population is growing rapidly and urbanisation and energy transition are continuing at a rapid pace.
 It's up to us to come up with solutions to keep up with the changes."

 A luxury position for a company such as Wilo that can only grow further – but that is not the thinking path of the German family-run business.
-"On the contrary," continues Ralph Huysers.
-"Companies like Wilo have a broader responsibility.
+"On the contrary," continues Ralph Huysers, "companies like Wilo have a broader responsibility.
 It's not about selling more products; the question is how we can contribute to smarter and more efficient building.
-In the coming decades, cities will grow rapidly, and many millions of new homes will be needed.
+In the coming decades, cities will grow rapidly and many millions of new homes will be needed.
 The construction sector in its current form cannot cope with this.
-It is a conservative industry in which digitisation is still in its infancy.
+It is a conservative industry in which digitalisation is still in its infancy.

-And with less 'waste', Ralph Huysers continues.
-"The costs of failure in construction are enormous.
+''And with less waste,'' Ralph Huysers continues, "the failure costs in construction are enormous.
 According to McKinsey, 1.7 trillion dollars of failure costs go down the drain every year.
 That is thirty percent of total expenditure.
-Thanks to digitisation, we can undoubtedly make substantial cuts in this area.
-The 'profit' can be invested in the necessary acceleration of the construction tasks.
+Thanks to digitalisation, we can undoubtedly make substantial cuts in this area.
+The profit can be invested in the necessary acceleration of the construction tasks.

 Cadac fits that image.
 They're strong in data management and that's what it's all about: how do I arrange my data and make it accessible to other parties?
-We had been aware of each other for some time through various automation processes and two years ago we strengthened our ties.
+We had been aware of each other's existence for some time through various automation processes and two years ago we strengthened our ties.
 Now we are working together on fundamental solutions.
 We are taking a journey of discovery into the digital world together, pioneering for ourselves and for others.
 The market needs forerunners.
-There is a reason that our slogan is 'pioneering for you'."
+There is a reason that our slogan is pioneering for you."

 We have now reached the point where customers can access the right content database directly via a button.
 The system sees from which country the application comes and shows all available options.
 The great advantage of the cloud solution is that there is only one version of each product.
 Changes in the range, technical adjustments; everything is processed centrally.
 This setup allows Wilo to save a lot on information management costs."

-The digital database is the basis for a well-functioning BIM, Stijn Lockefeer knows this too.
+The digital database is the basis for a well-functioning BIM, and Stijn Lockefeer knows this too.
 "Such a library is essential for modelling or virtual building.
 Wilo products are now available to other parties involved in a new building.
 Of course, Wilo decides what is and what is not public.
 BIM can only really work properly if all those parties share their information in the same way.
 From design to supply chain, maintenance and service.
 The complete chain is necessary to successfully design a building digitally."

 Both Wilo and Cadac are investing heavily in this business case.
 "We are on the same wavelength," says Ralph Huysers.
 "It does help that the Netherlands, England and Russia are the countries that make the most of BIM.
 Dutch builders are leading the way, as are the architects, because they are also active across borders.
 They see the huge projects, win assignments and realise that the construction needs to be different.
-As suppliers, we contribute, Cadac is seriously working on digitisation."
+As suppliers, we contribute, and Cadac is seriously working on digitalisation."

 Stijn Lockefeer nods in agreement.
 "Partnerships of this kind are expensive, but they are also indispensable for boosting BIM.
 We set up the Content Creation for Architecture, Engineering and Construction department for that purpose.
 Enabling digital, in other words, just as we present ourselves in the market.
 Wilo is one of the first companies to manage their content library with us from their master data – this is a basis to build on.
-Like Wilo, we are convinced that digitisation is crucial if we want to manage future construction demand and find solutions for climate change and energy transition."
+Like Wilo, we are convinced that digitalisation is crucial if we want to manage future construction demand and find solutions for climate change and energy transition."